wrong tool

 When I started my career, I was a mercenary.
-I cared about the money, and the puzzle.
+I cared about the money and the puzzle.
 I didn’t give a damn about what the stuff I built was used for.

 My next job was at NetApp, where I built streaming media caches.
 The first use of those systems was for porn.
 The whole point of the internet at that time was porn.
 I used to find it amusing that I helped people see porn and enjoy porn.

 Twenty-one years ago, porn was seen as – well – bad.
 And being a sex worker was seen as -bad-.
-And I’ve changed that point-of-view.
-But back then, I liked being part of the bad industry and being able to claim – like Albert Speer – my position is apolitical.
+And I’ve changed that point of view.
+But back then, I liked being part of the bad industry and being able to claim, like Albert Speer, my position is apolitical.

 My line was, “I am a professional.
 If the problem was how to build baby torture devices, and it was interesting, and the pay was good, I would do it.”